 There are other factors that the court may also consider.
 Your attorney can bring any extenuating circumstances to the attention of the court.

-When facing an alimony agreement, it is important to have an attorney who can help you navigate the negotiations.
+When facing an alimony agreement, it is important to have a Southern California spousal support attorney who can help you navigate the negotiations.
 In order to get what you deserve, your attorney must present your case properly and effectively.

-Our team at the Law Offices of H. William Edgar has been helping divorcing spouses navigate alimony for many years.
+Our team at the Edgar & Dow has been helping divorcing spouses navigate alimony for many years.
 We understand the challenges and benefits of these agreements, and we work diligently to ensure that we find a fair and equitable solution.

-For more information, contact the Law Offices of H. William Edgar today.
+For more information, contact the Edgar & Dow today.